Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Numerical Example: Stationkeeping in Halo Orbits

 \subsection{Simulation Setup}

 This paper focuses on stationkeeping for the southern Earth-Moon L$_2$ halo family.
-The orbit chosen is the same orbit as the ``intermediate'' orbit from Ref~\citenum{Qi-Min-NL} ($\tau = 0.0770$ revs, $T = 13.071$ days).
+The orbit chosen is the same orbit as the ``intermediate'' orbit from Qi and Oguri~\cite{Qi-Min-NL} ($\tau = 0.0770$ revs, $T = 13.071$ days).
 This is shown in Figure~\ref{fig: halo family and time constant}.

 Table~\ref{tab: CR3BP ICs} lists the parameters for the initial Gaussian distribution at the start of the simulation.
 Each simulation begins with a mean value $\boldsymbol{\mu}_{0}$ centered at the halo orbit's apolune, and the only constraint during optimization is that the final mean of the linear covariance aligns with this starting value.
 The halo orbit is used as the reference, meaning $\boldsymbol{x}_k^*$ corresponds to the state along the orbit.